Itai-Nelken/lox_cpp/README.md

 - templates (generics)
 - references

-Lox++ is currently at chapter 18: Types of Values
+Lox++ is currently at chapter 19: Strings

 ## Extra features
 - `nil` or `null`.